 Preoperative Medical Evaluation

-A medical evaluation helps to determine whether patient is sufficiently medically stable for operative treatment and to help prevent and treat medical complications in the perioperative period.
-Older people tend to have more coexisting medical conditions that increase the surgical risk.
+A medical evaluation helps to determine whether a patient is sufficiently medically stable for operative treatment and to help prevent and treat medical complications in the perioperative period.
+Older people tend to have more coexisting medical conditions that increase surgical risk.
 Depending on the patient profile multiple specialists may be needed.

 Preoperative stress test should be considered for patients [dipyridamole thallium stress test or a dobutamine echocardiogram stress test] in